About ASXL1/Bohring-Opitz Syndrome (BOS)

 About

 Bohring-Opitz Syndrome is typically caused by a de novo (new) mutation of the ASXL1 gene.
-The mutation happens randomly and is not usually inherited from parents.
+The mutation usually happens randomly and is not inherited from parents.
 Read more about what causes ASXL-related disorders

 The syndrome is named after Axel Bohring and John Opitz, two of the doctors to initially describe cases of Bohring-Opitz Syndrome in the medical literature between 1999 and 2006.
 Some of the earlier research identifies Bohring-Opitz Syndrome as “Opitz trigonocephaly C” syndrome and “Oberklaid-Danks Syndrome.”